mironenkoasja/ny_subway_ridership_prediction/README.md

 3. **Trigger the pipeline manually or via scheduler** in Airflow

-4. **Inspect predictions and metrics** in MLflow and the monitoring artifacts
+4. **Inspect predictions and metrics** in Grafana and the monitoring artifacts

 ## 🔍 Use Cases